 Watching Galapagos hawk courtship can be a spectacular treat for visitors.
 A courting couple will fly high through the sky together, often diving towards land while crisscrossing each other’s path.
 Sometimes males can become quite aggressive during this process, even appearing to dive-bomb the female bird.

-The Galapagos hawk diet is diverse – being the Apex land predator they can hunt pretty much anything that come their way.
+What does the Galapagos hawk eat?
+Their diet is diverse – being the Apex land predator they can hunt pretty much anything that comes their way.
 Invertebrates (centipedes and locusts) and small rodents are an easy catch, while their menu also includes lava lizards, baby iguanas (land & marine), sea turtle and land tortoise hatchlings, other birds, and Galapagos snakes.
 They are also happy to pounce on an easy meal if they spot carrion.

 Galapagos hawks are active hunters during the day, making them easier to spot at different Galapagos visitor sights on tours and cruises.
 Hawk hunting groups form, flying together as 2 or 3 individuals, allowing for more effective prey sightings, and diverse attack strategies.

-• The Galapagos Hawk is listed as a vulnerable species on the IUCN Red List, and has even become extinct on some islands.
-Given that they have no natural predators at Galapagos, why is the Galapagos hawk endangered?
-Unfortunately both habitat loss and competition for food sources with invasive species such as cats has caused hawk numbers to decline.
-The Galapagos hawk is also a sensitive creature, and will abandon their nest if interfered with by humans.
+• The Galapagos Hawk is listed as a vulnerable species on the IUCN Red List and has even become extinct on some islands.
+Given that they have no natural predators on the Galapagos Islands, why is the Galapagos hawk endangered?
+Unfortunately, both habitat loss and competition for food sources with invasive species such as cats have caused hawk numbers to decline.
+The Galapagos hawk is also a sensitive creature and will abandon their nest if interfered with by humans.

-If you enjoyed this post, then check out more about Bird Species at Galapagos.
+If you enjoyed this post, then check out more about Bird Species in Galapagos.

-In Conclusion, the Galapagos Hawk is a bird you will likely cross paths with at the islands.
-This attractive raptor is an elegant flyer, powerful hunter, and important part of the Galapagos land food chain.
-They show little or no fear of humans, so visitors can often get close enough to appreciate their pretty plumage and fearsome talons.
+In Conclusion, the Galapagos Hawk is a bird you will likely cross paths with on the islands.
+This attractive raptor is an elegant flyer, a powerful hunter, and an important part of the Galapagos land food chain.
+Galapagos hawks show little or no fear of humans, so visitors can often get close enough to appreciate their pretty plumage and fearsome talons.
 Remember that there are just 150 breeding Galapagos hawk left pairs on the planet today, so an encounter with them is a truly special nature experience!